BlackForge-31/NSR-AI/README.md

 ## Releases

 Developers should depend on specific version tags (e.g., `1.2.0`) for stability.
 The `main` branch may contain unreleased changes.

+---

+**Security Information:**

+For security reasons, we want to assure you that we do not control your server; your full power and control over the plugin remain unchanged.
+Security measures are implemented for addons or dependent plugins that might contain malware, suspicious code, or violate our terms.
+Such addons can be detached through the security system.